 The School Parliament is a group of pupils who are elected to represent the views of all pupils and helps to make improvements to the school.
-Elections are held during October to elect 10 Year 6 pupils to form the Parliament.
+Elections are held during October to elect 2 representatives from each year group from Year 1-6 to form the Parliament.
 Each member's term of office is for one year.

 The purpose of the School Parliament is: